MkDay/Post-Collection/Which_one_is_better-opacity,_rgba()_or_something_else?_To_blur_the_background_element_Post.md

 #### Using *opacity* - 2nd Attempt:

-To acheive that, let's follow these steps.
+To fix the problem, let's follow these steps.

 * **step 1:** Swap `width` and `height` values between `#box` and `#box:before`